freenas/freenas-docs/userguide/plugins.rst

    Viewing Installed Plugins

-The entry on the
-:menuselection:`Plugins`
-page displays the plugin jail name, status, IPv4 address, and IPv6 address.
+In addition to the :guilabel:`Jail` name, the :guilabel:`Columns` menu controls which information is displayed for each installed Plugins entry.
+Options include status, IPv4 address, IPv6 address, installed version, plugin name, release, boot status, and collection.

 More information such as *RELEASE*, *AUTOSTART*, and *VERSION* is shown by clicking |ui-chevron-right|.
 Options to :guilabel:`RESTART`, :guilabel:`STOP`, :guilabel:`UPDATE`, :guilabel:`MANAGE`, and :guilabel:`UNINSTALL` the plugin are also